 Climate-based bean planting guide for Canmore, Alberta

-In Canmore, beans usually has only a narrow seasonal margin.
+In Canmore, beans usually has only a narrow seasonal margin, so earlier varieties and good planting timing matter much more than they do for easier crops.

 Typical Planting Window